City, County Weigh Land Bank Proposal

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Mississippi to supplement state, tribal and local recovery efforts in areas affected by severe storm, straight-line winds, and tornadoes from March 24-25, 2023.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the Commonwealth of the Northern Mariana Islands to supplement commonwealth and local recovery efforts in the areas affected by Typhoon Mawar beginning May 22, 2023 and continuing.
+The following areas has been approved for assistance:

 Public Assistance: